cosmos/sdk-tutorials/voter/index.md

 ## Add the Votes

-At this point, you have created a blockchain where users can create polls.
-To enable the end users to cast votes on an existing poll, now it's time to create the code to make that happen.
+At this point, you have created a blockchain that lets users can create polls.
+Now it's time to enable the end users to cast votes on an existing poll.

 A vote type transaction has the poll ID and an option.
 An option is the string representation of the selected answer.

+To create the type:

 ```bash
 starport type vote pollID option